List of awards and nominations received by Usher: Record of the Year Awards

 The Record of the Year Awards was an award voted by the UK public.
 For many years it was given in conjunction with television programmes of the same name.

 RTHK International Pop Poll Awards

 The RTHK International Pop Poll Awards is an annual award show in Hong Kong that honors the best in international and national music.

 Saturn Awards

 The Saturn Award is an American award presented annually by the Academy of Science Fiction, Fantasy and Horror Films; it was initially created to honor science fiction, fantasy, and horror on film, but has since grown to reward other films belonging to genre fiction, as well as on television and home media releases.

 SESAC Pop Awards

 SESAC Pop Awards honors its members in an annual awards shows.

 Smash Hits Poll Winners Party

 The Smash Hits Poll Winners Party was an awards ceremony which ran from 1979 (as the Smash Hits Readers' Poll) to 2005.
 Each award winner was voted by readers of the Smash Hits magazine.

+SoundExchange

+SoundExchange is an American non-profit collective rights management organization founded in 2003.
+It is the sole organization designated by the U.S. Congress to collect and distribute digital performance royalties for sound recordings.